Now your app is tested and ready to be published so anyone can use it.

 meteorapp.com that is free and included on any Galaxy plan.

 In this example we are going to use

-blaze-tutorial.meteorapp.com but make sure you select a different one, otherwise you are going to receive an error saying it is already used.
+blaze-tutorial.meteorapp.com but make sure you choose a different domain name, otherwise you are going to receive an error saying it is already used.

 You can learn how to use custom domains on Galaxy here.
-Custom domains are available from starting in the Essentials plan.
+Custom domains are available starting with the Essentials plan.